FAQ

 Do you take commissions?

-I don't take commissions at this time, but plan to make that an option in the future.
-Sign up for my e-mail list to be notified when commissions open up!
+I don't take commissions at this time, but may make that an option in the future.
+Sign up for my e-mail list to be notified when commissions open up.

 Do you sell prints?